-The Nominating Committee also performs fit and proper assessments of the Directors, Chief Executive Officer and other Key Responsible Persons, which include Senior Managers and Heads of Department, prior to initial appointment and annually thereafter.
+The Nominating Committee also performs fit and proper assessments of the Directors, CEO, COO, Appointed Actuary and Company Secretary, prior to initial appointment and annually thereafter.
+Whereas fit and proper assessments of senior officers, which include Department General Managers, Financial Controller and persons assuming primary responsibility for key control functions (which comprise the Chief Audit Executive, Head of Risk Management and Head of Compliance) are undertaken by the CEO and COO.
 The fit and proper assessment covers the person's probity; personal integrity and reputation; competence and capability; and financial integrity.
-Any Director, Chief Executive Officer or other Key Responsible Person who fails to meet the fit and proper requirements shall cease to hold office and act in such capacity.
+Any person who fails to meet the fit and proper requirements shall cease to hold office and act in such capacity.